-Note: The figure shows the estimated β_h^R and β_h^F coefficients of Equation (4), which correspond to the cumulative log change in capital stock in response to the global risk premium in period t for risky and risk-free firms.
-The variable ρ_t is standardized so that the units are standard deviations.
+Note: The figure shows the estimated $\beta_h^R$ and $\beta_h^F$ coefficients of Equation (4), which correspond to the cumulative log change in capital stock in response to the global risk premium in period t for risky and risk-free firms.
+The variable $\rho_t$ is standardized so that the units are standard deviations.
 The x-axes show the horizon h (quarterly frequency).
 The vector of controls includes firms' sales growth, investment, fiscal quarter, size, and share of current assets.
 All controls are standardized.
 Standard errors are clustered by time.
 Dashed lines represent 90% confidence intervals.

-aggregate decrease in capital appears to be driven by risky firms and somewhat attenuated by risk-free firms.
+with a 2% cumulative increase in the capital stock-which also peaks 2 years after the shock, though the effects are statistically indistinguishable from zero at later horizons.
+Thus, the aggregate decrease in capital appears to be driven by risky firms and somewhat attenuated by risk-free firms.

 The finding that the negative effects of the global risk premium shock on investment are concentrated among risky firms is robust to alternative specifications.
 Table 1 summarizes some of these specifications, with full details and figures showing the dynamics in Appendix A.3.
 First, the results are remarkably consistent across measures of risk-free firms using credit ratings rather than distance to default, reported in Figure A.3.
-This is interesting, because our baseline risk-free measure has approximately zero correlation with the creditrating measures, as reported in Appendix Table A.11, which suggests that they are measuring different aspects of firms' risk.
+This is interesting, because our baseline risk-free measure has approximately zero correlation with the credit-rating measures, as reported in Appendix Table A.11, which suggests that they are measuring different aspects of firms' risk.
 To alleviate concern that our results are picking up heterogeneous responses to aggregate conditions generally, we include interactions between firm risk and contemporaneous U.S. macroeconomic indicators (Figure A.4).
 Next, we interact the risk premium with other firm characteristics in addition to risk to ensure that our results are not picking up other characteristics that could be correlated with risk (Figure A.5).
 We use alternative model specifications that allow for interactions between the controls and firm risk (Figure A.6), time fixed effects (Figure A.7), and a continuous measure of firm risk (Figure A.8).
-We examine heterogeneity by sector (Figure A.9), exchange-rate regime, or sample of countries (Figure A.11).
+We examine heterogeneity by sector (Figure A.9), exchange-rate regime (Figure A.10), or sample of countries (Figure A.11).
 Finally, we use alternative measures of the global risk premum.
 We show that results are similar for the global risk premium measured across the full sample of emerging markets rather than just Latin America.
 We allow for alternative specifications of the first stage of the risk premium estimatation: a nonlinear relationship between default risk and credit spreads and heterogeneity in the relationship between default risk and credit spreads by country or by credit rating.
-Our results are similar across all of these measures.
+Tables A.12 and A.13 report details on the estimation of these measures and Figure A.12 shows the resulting time series.
+Our results are similar across all of these measures (Figure A.13).